Azure/slm-innovator-lab/3_llmops-aistudio/3_4_operationalizing/lab3.4_contentfilter_en.md

 | F0           | 5 RPS                               | 5 RPS          | 5 RPS                           | N/A                                 | 5 RPS                                  | 5 RPS                                     | 5 RPS          |
 | S0           | 1000 RP10S                          | 1000 RP10S     | 1000 RP10S                      | 50 RPS                              | 1000 RP10S                             | 5 RPS                                     | 10 RPS<br><br> |

-### 1️⃣ Test your training dataset using content safety
-1. Go to the Azure AI Studio > AI Services > Content Safety

-2. Click on the "Test" tab to test your training dataset using content safety
+### workthough Jupyter Notebook
+- Let's create and run the Content Safety on the jupyter notebook using python sdk.
+You will learn how to filter to harmful contents [contentsafety_with_code.ipynb](pcontentsafety_with_code.ipynb)